stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 3. Refine the types of `complement` and `transcribe`, so that they reflect the changing of *sense*.
-In case of `transcribe`, a strand of DNA is converted to a strand of RNA of opposite sense.
+In case of `transcribe`, a strand of antisense DNA is converted to a strand of sense RNA.

 4. Define a dependent record storing the base type and sense together with a sequence of nucleobases.